louishenrifranc/ud851-Exercises/README.md

         >
     </EditTextPreference>
 ```
+##### Notes
-For TextPreference, the user can enter everything.
+* __TextPreference check input__ :For TextPreference, the user can enter everything.
 Hence one should restrict and control what the user has inputed and act consequently.
 To do so, you'll have to make the SettingsActivity inherited from ```Preference.OnPreferenceChangeListener```.
-Instead of ```OnSharedPreferenceChangeListener```, it is triggered BEFORE any avlue is saved in the SharedPreference file.
+Instead of ```OnSharedPreferenceChangeListener```, it is triggered BEFORE any value is saved in the SharedPreference file.
 The method to override is ```onPreferenceChange```.
 The listener should be attach to the  preference in onCreatePreferences:
 ```java
 public void onCreatePreferences(Bundle bundle, String s) {
          /* Other preference setup code code */